 2018 Hope Ball

 The 2018 Hope Ball has been held in Greenville since its inception in 1984.
 This event is the the premiere fundraising event for the Cancer Society of Greenville County.
-The Ball will be held in April of 2018 .
+The Ball will be held on April 27, 2018 .
 The Hope Ball, which is held every 2 years, is an elegant black tie dinner and dance.
 Attendance is approximately 500 people.
-Our goal for 2016 is to raise $550,000+ with the proceeds going directly to offer hope, help and healing to local cancer patients.
+Our goal for 2018 is to raise $550,000+ with the proceeds going directly to offer hope, help and healing to local cancer patients.

 2018 Chairwoman - Amanda Arscott Immediate Past Chairwoman - Elizabeth Mann